puran1999/ges/Keyboard Development Journey.md

     latin:additionalMoreKeys="3"
     latin:moreKeys="\u00DF,\u0161,\u015B," />
 ```
-Minor issue: caps lock capitalizes all the letters.
-Special symbols also change. **Not fully tested**.
+Another good feature is that caps lock automatically capitalizes all the letters, so no extra definitions are required.
+At first, this seemed problematic, as the special characters would also change.
+But turns out the logic only works on english and other derived alphabets.
+Special handling is required if caps is not as expected.

+For example, the small case hard t is ʈ, which turns to Ʈ rather than the desired Ƭ.

 # 2024-May-27: Android system keyboard - custom combination logic
 Edited the file "InputLogic.java" in the folder "app\src\main\java\rkr\simplekeyboard\inputmethod\latin\inputlogic" and added a function: